LukasFuchs/FDCSGm/DiffusionProblem/README.md

 where *κ* is the thermal diffusivity [m<sup>2</sup>/s] and $Q=\rho H$ is the heat production rate per volume [W/m<sup>3</sup>].

 &emsp;Equation (3) is a *parabolic partial differential equation* which can be solve numerically in different manners, assuming initial and boundary conditions are defined.
 A detailed description on how to solve equation (3) using an *explicit* finite difference scheme and how to implement the most common boundary conditions (*Dirichlet* and *Neumann*) is given in the [introduction](https://github.com/LukasFuchs/FDCSGm/tree/main#energy-equation) of this code.
-In the following I would like to show some additional ways to discretize the diffusive part of the temperature equation and discuss their advantages and disadvantages.
+In the following I would like to show some additional ways to discretize the diffusive part of the temperature equation and briefly discuss their advantages and disadvantages.
 All discretization methods can be used in the [thermal convection code](https://github.com/LukasFuchs/FDCSGm/tree/main/MixedHeatedSystems) and the [Blankenbach Benchmark](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/Blanckenbach).
 A more detailed analysis on the accuracy of each discretization scheme and the effect of the grid resolution is given in the [Gaussian Diffusion Benchmark](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/GaussDiffusion).

 So far, variable thermal parameters are only included in the 1-D solutions and the 2-D steady state solution (i.e., $\frac{\partial T}{\partial t}=0$).

 ## Discretization Methods

-&emsp;In the introduction of the code, I describ the explicit finite difference discretization scheme, which is stable in case the diffusion time criterion is not violated.
-While it seems to be the most accurate finite difference approximation scheme for the time-dependent diffusion equation (see [Gaussian Diffusion Benchmark](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/GaussDiffusion)), the dependency of the time stepping on the grid resolution might become problematic in models with a high resolution and could significantly slow down the model calculations.
+&emsp;In the introduction of the code, I describe the explicit finite difference discretization scheme, which is stable in case the diffusion time criterion is not violated.
+While it seems to be the most accurate finite difference approximation scheme for the time-dependent diffusion equation I implemented (see [Gaussian Diffusion Benchmark](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/GaussDiffusion)), the dependency of the time stepping on the grid resolution might become problematic in models with a high resolution and could significantly slow down the model calculations.
 In the following I will present some well-know alternative discretization methods, which help to resolve this issue.

 ### Implicit FTCS